climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 8:</b> Emissions trends for Climatescope countries with relatively high power sector emissions and comparably ambitious targets

 ![Figure 8](/assets/images/content/insights/policy/CS2017_Climate_Figure8.jpg)

-*Source: International Energy Agency, UNFCCC, Climatescope.
+<small>*Source: International Energy Agency, UNFCCC, Climatescope.
 Note: Includes Azerbaijan, Argentina, Belarus, Chile, Mexico and Moldova.
 Note: Trend has been derived using historical emissions from 2000 to 2012.
-Targets were rebased to International Energy Agency’s figures for consistency purpose.*
+Targets were rebased to International Energy Agency’s figures for consistency purpose.*</small>

 In effect, these nations could collectively achieve their unconditional targets by mitigating emissions from their electricity sectors alone.
 In terms of domestic policy-making, that means that measures intended to favor new clean energy development over fossil build, or to accelerate retirement of fossil assets could see them through to meeting their goals.
 Based on current share of thermal generation technologies, we estimate this could be done by avoiding 53MtCO2e from coal generation, 175MtCO2e from gas and 49MtCO2e from oil.
 This represents around 482TWh that would need to be replaced by zero-carbon generation.